 - First, take whatever steps you need to take in order to ensure that your loved one is safe.
 PTSD can increase a person’s risk for suicidal thoughts and behaviors.
 If you believe your loved one is in imminent danger, summon an emergency responder, call 911, or contact the National Suicide Lifeline at 1-800-273-8255.

-- Once you have confirmed that your loved one is not in immediate danger educate yourself about trauma and PTSD.
+- Once you have confirmed that your loved one is not in immediate danger educate yourself about trauma and PTSD, including the signs and symptoms.
 Visit websites of reputable organizations, contact mental health support groups in your area, and talk to your loved one.
 Improving your ability to understand PTSD from a clinical standpoint as well as from the personal perspective of what your loved one is experiencing will put you in the best position to provide meaningful assistance.

 - Research treatment options that have helped others who struggled with PTSD, and identify programs that appear to be prepared to offer the type and level of care that is best suited to meeting your loved one’s needs.
 Your goal should be to find the program that is the best fit for your loved one.